-We have audited the financial statements of Lanka Ashok Leyland PLC ("the Company"), which comprise the statement of financial position as at 31st March 2021, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statements of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies set out on pages 48 to 101 of this annual report.
+We have audited the financial statements of Lanka Ashok Leyland PLC ("the Company"), which comprise the statement of financial position as at 31st March 2023, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information as set out on pages 47 to 99.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31st March 2021, and of its financial performance and its cash flows for the year then ended in accordance with Sri Lanka Accounting Standards.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31st March 2023, and of its financial performance and its cash flows for the year then ended in accordance with Sri Lanka Accounting Standards.